gpeel/plog/README-install-library.md

 # GpeelPlogNg12

-@gpeel/plog@12.0.0 is the first version migrated for Angular 12.
+@gpeel/plog@12.0.0 is the first version migrated for Angular 12, 13 or 14

 Here is the addtional steps used to install the library into this project.